 If you have the Administrator role

-As an administrator, you can create integration endpoints, triggers, new pipelines, and dashboards.
+As an administrator, you can create custom integrations, endpoints, variables, triggers, pipelines, and dashboards.

-With the Administrator role, you can mark endpoints and variables as restricted resources in a pipeline, and you can run pipelines that use restricted resources.
-A restricted endpoint or variable that a pipeline uses requires an approval to keep the pipeline running.
-Otherwise, the pipeline stops at the task where the restricted variable is used until approval is granted, at which point an administrator must resume the pipeline to run.
-When a pipeline task includes a restricted resource, the task in the pipeline displays an icon that indicates the resource is restricted.
+With the Administrator role, you can mark endpoints and variables as restricted resources, and you can run pipelines that use restricted resources.
+If a non-administrative user runs the pipeline that includes a restricted endpoint or variable, the pipeline will stop at the task where the restricted variable is used, and an administrator must resume the pipeline.

 As an administrator, you can also request that pipelines be published in vRealize Automation Service Broker.

 You can work with pipelines like an administrator can, except that you cannot work with restricted endpoints or variables.